segfaultscribe/waford/README.md

 go run main.go
 ```

-### 💻 Usage
+### Usage

-**waford** exposes a single, lightning-fast ingress endpoint.
-It accepts your payload, drops it into the internal channel buffers, and instantly returns a 202 Accepted to free up the client.
+**waford** exposes a single ingress endpoint.
+It accepts your payload, drops it into the internal channel buffers, and instantly returns a 202 Accepted (or other) to free up the client.

 Send a Webhook:
 ```bash